H.R. 6356: Artificial Intelligence Civil Rights Act of 2025

 4

-Deployers must provide a concise short-form notice of no more than 500 words either at a person's first interaction with the system or on the deployer's website.
-Public disclosures must also include contact information, data categories, and a statutory disclaimer about the limitations of an audit.
+Deployers must provide a short-form notice of no more than 500 words either at a person's first interaction with the system or on their website.
+Public disclosures must also include contact information, the categories of data collected, and a disclaimer noting that an audit does not guarantee the algorithm is safe or legal.

 5

-State attorneys general and data protection authorities could seek civil penalties of $15,000 per violation or 4% of a company's average gross annual revenue over the preceding 3 years, whichever is greater.
+State attorneys general and data protection authorities could seek civil penalties of $15,000 per violation or 4% of a company's average gross annual revenue over the preceding three years, whichever is greater.
 Individuals could sue for treble damages or $15,000 per violation, whichever is greater, plus nominal damages, punitive damages, and attorney's fees.
+The bill also voids pre-dispute arbitration agreements for these disputes.

 6

-The Director of the Office of Personnel Management must establish a new occupational series for algorithm auditing within 270 days of enactment.
-The bill also authorizes the FTC to hire up to 500 additional personnel.
+The Office of Personnel Management would have 270 days to create a new federal occupational series for algorithm auditing.
+The bill also authorizes the FTC to hire up to 500 additional personnel to carry out the law.

 Who benefits from H.R.
 6356?